FlagPal/flagpal-for-laravel/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/flagpal/flagpal-for-laravel/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/flagpal/flagpal-for-laravel/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/flagpal/flagpal-for-laravel.svg?style=flat-square)](https://packagist.org/packages/flagpal/flagpal-for-laravel)

-FlagPal is a Laravel package for resolving feature flags provided via flagpal.com API.
-It allows you to incrementally roll out new features, perform A/B testing, and manage feature access across your application with ease.
+### FlagPal is the batteries you were missing in Laravel Pennant 🔋
+This powerful Laravel Pennant driver lets you control feature flags and run A/B tests using the familiar Pennant syntax.
+Use it to roll out features, run experiments, or use it for remote configuration.

 ## Features

+- Drop-in driver for Laravel Pennant
 - Resolve feature flags from a remote API
+- Local resolution and built-in caching for improved performance
 - Support for multiple projects with different configurations
-- Local resolution and built-in caching for improved performance
-- Metric recording for feature usage
+- Metric recording for tracking experiment performance
-- Actor management for user-specific features
-- Comprehensive logging
+- Local or remote feature flag storage options for your users
+- Non-opinionated, scalable solution to cover any business or technical needs

 ## Installation